hmans/miniplex/packages/miniplex/README.md

 > **Warning** You are looking at the work-in-progress documentation for the upcoming **version 2.0** of Miniplex and its companion libraries.
 If you're looking for 1.0 documentation, [please go here](https://github.com/hmans/miniplex/tree/miniplex%401.0.0).

+## Miniplex 2.0 Beta 1 now available!

+⚠️ **The first beta of this library's upcoming 2.0 release is out.
+Please check the [announcement post](https://github.com/hmans/miniplex/discussions/258) for details, including upgrade instructions.**

 ## Testimonials

 > Tested @hmans' Miniplex library over the weekend and after having previously implemented an ECS for my wip browser game, I have to say **Miniplex feels like the "right" way to do ECS in #r3f**. - [Brian Breiholz](https://twitter.com/BrianBreiholz/status/1577182839509962752)